 - Astral Projection: As Madame Web, she has ability to project her consciousness outside her body and travel.

-- Civvie Spandex: As Madame Web and after she gave her old costume to Anya Corazón, Julia wears new spandex costume which is covered with either Badass Longcoat or shorter trenchcoat, such as this◊.
+- Civvie Spandex: As Madame Web and after she gave her old costume to Anya Corazón, Julia wears new spandex costume which is covered with either a Badass Longcoat or shorter trenchcoat, such as this◊.

 - Cool Shades: After she became Madame Web, she wears sunglasses most of the time.